Phebe Hemphill: Sculpture

 Hemphill lives in Philadelphia.
 She frequently visits sites which will be featured in her work, including Shenandoah National Park and the September 11 attack locations.
 She uses both digital and traditional methods in her work, working with 3-D imaging software as well as creating coin designs on clay blanks the size of dinner plates.

+In the 2020s, Hemphill worked on the American Women quarters series.

 Exhibitions

 Hemphill's work has been shown by the National Sculpture Society, the American Medallic Sculpture Association, the F.A.N.
 Gallery in Philadelphia, and West Chester University.